-- To use a DML or error handler to process assembled LOBs at multiple destination databases, LOB assembly must assemble the LOBs separately on each destination database. - Row LCRs captured on a database running a release of Oracle before Oracle Database 10g Release 2 cannot be assembled by LOB assembly. - Row LCRs captured on a database running Oracle Database 10g Release 2 or later with a compatibility level lower than 10.2.0 cannot be assembled by LOB assembly. - The compatibility level of the database running an apply handler must be 10.2.0 or higher to specify LOB assembly for the apply handler. - Row LCRs from a table containing any LONG or LONG RAW columns cannot be assembled by LOB assembly. - The SET\ENQUEUE\DESTINATION and the SET\EXECUTE procedures in the DBMS\ APPLY\ADM package always operate on original, nonassembled row LCRs.
+- To use a DML or error handler to process assembled LOBs at multiple destination databases, LOB assembly must assemble the LOBs separately on each destination database. - Row LCRs captured on a database running a release of Oracle before Oracle Database 10g Release 2 cannot be assembled by LOB assembly. - Row LCRs captured on a database running Oracle Database 10g Release 2 or later with a compatibility level lower than 10.2.0 cannot be assembled by LOB assembly. - The compatibility level of the database running an apply handler must be 10.2.0 or higher to specify LOB assembly for the apply handler. - Row LCRs from a table containing any LONG OF LONG RAW columns cannot be assembled by LOB assembly. - The set\enqueue\destination and the set\execute procedures in the DBMS\APPLY\ADM package always operate on original, nonassembled row LCRs.
 Therefore, for row LCRs that contain LOB columns, the original, nonassembled row LCRs are enqueued or executed, even if these row LCRs are assembled separately for an apply handler at the destination database. - If rule-based transformations were performed on row LCRs that contain LOB columns during capture, propagation, or apply, then an apply handler operates on the transformed row LCRs.
-If there are LONG or LONG RAW columns at a source database, and a rule-based transformation uses the CONVERT\LONG\TO\LOB\CHUNK member function for row LCRs to convert them to LOBs, then LOB assembly can be enabled for apply handlers that operate on these row LCRs. - When a row LCR contains one or more XMLType columns, any XMLType and LOB columns in the row LCR are always assembled, even if the assemble\lobs parameter is set to FALSE for a DML or error handler.
+If there are LONG OF LONG RAW COLUMNS at a SOURCE database, and a rule-based transformation uses the CONVERT\LONG\TO\LOB\CHUNK member function for row LCRs to convert them to LOBs, then LOB assembly can be enabled for apply handlers that operate on these row LCRs. - When a row LCR contains one or more XMLTYPE columns, any XMLTYPE and LOB columns in the row LCR are always assembled, even if the assemble\lobs parameter is set to FALSE for a DML or error handler.